-O IDN-Portal is an Intellicheck-branded identity validation application that can be set-up for a user in under an hour.
-It provides the ability to scan an ID using a mobile phone and the optional ability to perform a facial biometrics test to match the picture on the ID to a selfie of the user presenting the ID.
-IDN-Portal provides the flexibility to allow the Intellicheck customer or their customer to perform the scan and allows the Intellicheck customer to manage their application online using the PC.
+• IDN-Portal is an Intellicheck-branded identity validation application that can be typically set-up for a user in under an hour.
+It provides the ability to scan an ID using a mobile phone or tablet.
+IDN-Portal provides the flexibility to allow the Intellicheck customer or their customer to perform the scan and enables the Intellicheck customer to manage their application online using the PC.